tracim/tracim/tools_docker/test_docker/README.md

 ## Semi-Manual testing

-Using configurations files and `STOP_DOCKER_AT_END=False` you can manually test the docker container after launching automatic tests.
+Using configurations files and `STOP_CONTAINER_AT_THE_END=False` you can manually test the docker container after launching automatic tests.
 This way you can try some custom cases like using existing data or testing whether Collabora works, email notifications and email replies work.
+If you have correctly set up `dns-proxy-server`, tracim should be available with "http://tracim.test"

 ## Configuration file

-There are 2 configuration files: `tracim.env` and `test_config.env`.
+There are 2 configuration files: `tracim.env` and `test_config.env`, first one allow to pass custom env var to tracim container, whereas the second one allow us to configure the whole process (stopping container at the end, changing image used, etc..)